VarunSugandhi/Smartfoot-Ignitex-BGS/Smartfoot/README.md

-# 🚶‍♂️ SMARTFOOT — AI-Powered Safe Urban Mobility & Community Platform
+# 🚶‍♂️ SMARTFOOT — Safe Urban Mobility & Community Platform

 > 🌆 A smart web solution to make urban commuting safer, smarter, and more connected.